Slevinski/slevinski.github.io/series/university-of-iowa/entries/pi-or-lab-base/essay.md

 ### Path 5: Gifts and donations

-There is also a complementary bridge-support path through gifts and donations.
+There is also a complementary bridge-continuity path through gifts and donations.

 It can support: